Attract new and returning visitors, guests, and customers

 12. Provide better viewer experience for the user than that of a browser in both quality and richness.

-13. Save time to the user not wasted on search engines and low-quality content while exploring.
+13. Save time to the user from not chasing search engines and low-quality content.

 14. Save money to the user due to the education they receive and educated purchases in the future.

-15. Create bonds, trust, and gratitude between the user and the organization.
+15. Create bonds, trust, and gratitude between the user and your organization.

 Industries